 Student Success at UCSF

 Success in graduate school requires care and attention to all aspects of your life: health and wellness, community, career development, personal and professional relationships, and security and safety.
 UCSF is committed to providing a full range of resources and services to help you succeed.
-Learn more about these resources by visiting our Student Success website.
+Learn more about these resources by visiting the Student Success website.

 Student Disability Services

 UCSF is committed to ensuring access to graduate education for all students.
 Early communication with the relevant administrators is critical to successful partnership in arranging accommodations.
 SDS is the appropriate and confidential office for seeking accommodations, and will coordinate communications and procedures with you and the graduate faculty and programs.
-Please visit UCSF Student Disability Services website for more information.
+Please visit the UCSF Student Disability Services website for more information.

 Frequently Asked Questions